 [ADVANCED-INFO] Advanced information section highlighted with a 'gears' icon.
-These may be advanced patch tips or details of the inner workings of MOTAS-6 It is not necessary to understand these sections to successfully use MOTAS-6.
+These may be advanced patch tips or details of the inner workings of MOTAS-6.

 [WARNING!]
 Warning section highlighted with a 'warning' icon.
 It is important to ensure that you read and understand these sections.